 The University does not allow students to join a fraternity or sorority that we do not recognize.
 Unrecognized fraternities and sororities are not held to the University or governing council standards that govern their behavior.
 They operate without the oversight, training, and education provided by staff in the Office of Fraternity and Sorority Programs.

-The web-based tutorials below will help parents understand the process students go through when joining a fraternity or sorority, what their experience will be like once they join, and how parents can help with Tulane's hazing prevention efforts.
+The 2016-17 versions of these web-based tutorials will be posted by December 9, 2016.
+They will help parents understand the process students go through when joining a fraternity or sorority, what their experience will be like once they join, and how parents can help with Tulane's hazing prevention efforts.

 We've also compiled the answers to the most common questions we receive in case you don't have 30-45 minutes to devote to listening to one of the online tutorials.
 Click here to read that summary document.